Knowledgeable Representation for the Seriously Injured in Connecticut and New York

 Unlike other states, Connecticut does not award damages to family members for loss of guidance or sentimental loss.

-Call For Help Understanding Your Potential Injury Compensation
+Call for Help Understanding Compensation for Your Injuries

 Serious injuries require the counsel of an experienced attorney.
 Put attorney Patrick J. Filan‘s experience to work for you.
 He handles personal injury cases on a contingency basis, meaning that you will pay no fees unless he obtains a financial recovery for you.
 Call 203-349-8074 for a free consultation to discuss your circumstances or reach out online.